First-year Student Registration Process

 Submit AP and IB Scores and Transfer Credits

 If you’ve earned credits as a result of an AP or IB exam and/or previous college experience, you may be exempt from certain first-year courses.
 Send such credit information to us by the deadline listed below.
-Request your AP score by contacting the College Board and sending your scores to NYU (CEEB code: 2562).
+Request your AP score by contacting the College Board and send your scores to NYU (CEEB code: 2562).
 Review AP credit chart.
 For IB scores, please speak with your high school or contact the International Baccalaureate service to send your scores to NYU.
 Review IB credit chart.

 Complete the Community Standards Module

 As a member of the Tandon community, it is important for you to be aware of and understand the academic and behavioral expectations in place at NYU.
 The Community Standards module will cover the aforementioned topics, accessible online in NYU Classes.
 You must complete the module, in its entirety, as one of the preliminary steps in the registration clearance process.
 Check the release date for this tutorial below.

 Complete the Student Response System Tutorial